Atopic Dermatitis (cont.)

 - Find a local Dermatologist in your town

 A skin biopsy (a sample of a small piece of skin that is sent to the lab for examination under the microscope) is rarely helpful to establish the diagnosis.
-Many patients with severe atopic disease may have elevated numbers of white blood cells of allergy (eosinophils counts) in the blood and/or and elevated serum IgE levels.
+Many patients with severe atopic disease may have elevated numbers of a certain type of white blood cells (eosinophils) in the blood and/or and elevated serum IgE levels.
 These tests can support the diagnosis of atopic dermatitis.
-Additionally, gentle skin swabs (long cotton tip applicator or Q-tip) samples may be sent to the lab to exclude infections of the skin which may mimic atopic dermatitis.
+Additionally, skin swab (long cotton tip applicator or Q-tip) samples may be sent to the lab to exclude staphylococcal infections of the skin which may complicate atopic dermatitis.

-Skin scratch/prick tests (which involve scratching or pricking the skin with a needle that contains a small amount of a suspected allergen) and blood tests for airborne allergens generally are not as useful in diagnosing atopic dermatitis as a medical history and careful observation of symptoms.
-However, they may occasionally help the doctor rule out or confirm a specific allergen that might be considered important in the diagnosis.
-Negative results on skin tests are reliable and may help rule out the possibility that certain substances are causing skin inflammation in the patient.
-However, positive skin scratch/prick test results are difficult to interpret in people with atopic dermatitis and are often inaccurate.
+Skin scratch/prick tests (which involve scratching or pricking the skin with a needle that contains a small amount of a suspected allergen) and blood tests for airborne allergens generally are not as useful in diagnosing atopic dermatitis.
+Positive skin scratch/prick test results are difficult to interpret in people with atopic dermatitis and are often inaccurate.

 Major and minor features of atopic dermatitis